-Though all students in the program pay the same per-credit tuition rate — regardless of whether or not they are citizens of the Golden State — individuals who are members of law enforcement or public safety unions or professional organizations receive discounted tuition.
-USD is regionally accredited by the Western Association of Schools and Colleges.
+Though all students in the program pay the same per–credit tuition rate — regardless of whether they are citizens of the Golden State — individuals who are members of law enforcement or public safety unions or professional organizations receive discounted tuition.

-Based at the foot of Colorado’s Front Range of the Rocky Mountains in the city of Fort Collins, Colorado State University is one of the Centennial State’s flagship universities.
-However, students need never visit Fort Collins to enroll in one of CSU’s Global department’s online programs, all of which have no in-person requirements.
-One such program is the school’s online master’s degree in criminal justice and law enforcement.
-Requiring a total of 36 credits, the program allows students to specialize their criminal justice focus, as students may choose between one of 14 four-course (12-credit) specializations.
+Colorado State University Global is one of the Centennial State’s flagship universities.
+The Master’s in Law Enforcement requires a total of 36 credits and allows the student to specialize their criminal justice focus, as students may choose between one of 14 four–course (12–credit) specializations.
 These specializations include finance, project management, healthcare administration, and human resource performance.

 Primarily recognized for its engineering programs, the University of New Haven — based out of West Haven, Connecticut — also offers a couple of online law enforcement degree options.
 Those options include a master of science degree in criminal justice as well as a master of science degree in investigations, which includes optional concentrations in criminal investigations, financial crimes investigations, and digital forensics investigations.

 However, that is where the similarities between the two programs end.
-While the investigations curriculum consists of 30 credits (10 courses) and requires a year of full-time study to complete, the criminal justice curriculum consists of 36 credits and generally requires two years to complete.
+While the investigations curriculum consists of 30 credits (10 courses) and requires a year of full–time study to complete, the criminal justice curriculum consists of 36 credits and generally requires two years to complete.
 Coursework in the two programs also differs greatly, as students in the criminal justice program learn about policing, victimology, and policy, while investigations students study contemporary fraud schemes, civil litigation, the Dark Web, and money laundering.
-In addition, students in the investigations program are able to earn professional certificates in their chosen concentration of criminal investigations, financial crimes investigations, or digital forensics investigations, while the criminal justice program does not offer professional certifications.
-New Haven is regionally accredited (which applies to both programs) by the New England Association of Schools and Colleges (NEASC-CIHE).
+In addition, students in the investigations program can earn professional certificates in their chosen concentration of criminal investigations, financial crimes investigations, or digital forensics investigations, while the criminal justice program does not offer professional certifications.

 Serving cities throughout Ohio — including Tiffin, Cleveland, Toledo, and Fremont — Tiffin University offers a wide variety of online law enforcement degrees.
 The school’s master of science in criminal justice program includes optional law enforcement–related concentrations in crime analysis, homeland security, homeland security administration, criminal behavior, and justice administration.
 The program’s top priority is flexibility, offering six start dates throughout the year and providing its coursework asynchronously.